 Psoriasis changes the life cycle of the skin cells causing cells to build up rapidly on the surface of the skin over couple of days instead of usual 21 – 28 days on somebody not impacted by psoriasis.
 This build-up of skin cells over a couple of days results in thick silvery scales and dry, itchy, red patches (plaques) that are often painful.

 Psoriasis can occur on any part of the body, including the scalp, hands, feet, finger or toes nails, and genitals.

 It is estimated that between 2.3% and 6.6% of Australians are living with some form of Psoriasis.

 It can develop in both men and women and can occur at any point in a persons life span.

-The cause of Psoriasis is net yet fully known or understood.
-It is considered to develop due to immune, genetic and environmental factors.
+The cause of Psoriasis is not yet fully known or understood.
+It is considered to develop due to immune, genetic and environmental/behavioural factors.

 Recent research has indicated that the rapid growth of skin cells is a result an overactive immune system.
 This causes immune cells to constantly act as though they are fighting an infection or healing a wound causing the skin cells to grow every couple of days rather than the usually 21-28 day cycle.

 Although genetics are known to be a contributing factor, not everyone with a family history of Psoriasis will develop Psoriasis.
 This means that environmental triggers, such as stress, infections, smoking or alcohol, may play a role in the initial development of the disease.